JiashengYan/CarND-Term1-P5/writeup.md

 #### 3. Filtered combined overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

+In order to improve the stability and credibility of results, the continuity of video frames was used here.
+I utilized the `collections.deque` to record the latest detected results, as most of the false positives only apears in one or two frames, a filter can elimite them effectively.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: